“The time has come, the Walrus said, to speak of many things.”(Lewis Carroll)

 Let’s Take Back Our Power, Authors

-The great thing about reading Federico’s article is that he disparages Amazon (finally, someone who knows!).
-No, that wasn’t the great thing; it was that he sells digital books direct through Sellfy – which takes away the problem of hosting your own eBook sales/downloads on your website.
-He doesn’t use Smashwords, which also gives you an ability to sell direct (by showing your eBook widget) at 80% – but this still pales in comparison to Sellfy’s 92%!
+The great thing about reading Federico’s article is that he disparages Amazon (finally, someone who does!)
+No, that wasn’t the great thing; it was that he sells digital books directly through Sellfy – which takes away the problem of hosting your own eBook sales/downloads on your website.
+He doesn’t use Smashwords, which also gives you an ability to sell direct (by showing your eBook widget) at 80%… But this is eclipsed by Sellfy’s 92% royalty to author!

 Plus, Sellfy’s commission includes the PayPal commission (around 2.5%)!
 You have the ability to sell PDFs that are not under Digital Rights Management (DRM) plus fully finished ePubs.
 Being careful, I’d probably just go with ePubs.

-While I don’t completely agree that authors make little to nothing for sales on iBooks or Kindle, because that depends on whether you claim your Australian tax-treaty exemption and how you price it, I believe that it does pay to DO YOUR OWN marketing.
+While I don’t completely agree that authors make little to nothing for sales on iBooks or Kindle, because that depends on how you price it, I believe it does pay to DO YOUR OWN marketing.
+It also pays to claim the Australian tax-treaty exemption of 25%.
 Create a simple website-and-social-media-based path for fans to give you the most in royalties… and why not… you wrote the darn book – Amazon didn’t!